idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## Fluency Now

-Fluency Now (Professional or Enterprise edition) is an easy to use full-featured CAT tool suite that's affordable for freelancers and organizations alike.
+Fluency Now (Professional or Enterprise edition) is an easy to use full-featured CAT tool suite that’s affordable for freelancers and organizations alike.

 Some of its [product features](https://www.westernstandard.com/Fluency/TranslationSuite.aspx) include: